Stephen-J-Whitaker/co2-score/README.md

   - [Python](https://www.python.org/)

-  - [Corel Draw](https://www.coreldraw.com/en/) : Used for developing the mockups for the website and SVG game pad interface
+  - [Corel Draw](https://www.coreldraw.com/en/) : Used for developing the mockups for the app

-  - [Corel Paint](https://www.coreldraw.com/en/pages/photo-editing/): Used to create the terminal globe and background graphics
+  - [Corel Paint](https://www.coreldraw.com/en/pages/photo-editing/) : Used to create the terminal globe and background graphics

-  - [Apple Mac OS](https://apps.apple.com/us/app/macos-big-sur/id1526878132?mt=12) : Used to create screen grabbed movies for user story demonstrations

-  - [Adobe Express]( https://www.adobe.com/express/feature/video/convert/video-to-gif): Used to create user story demonstration gifs from mov files

   - [Microsoft Excel](https://www.microsoft.com/en-ie/microsoft-365/excel) : Used for documenting features and recording test results